johnda911/johnda911/README.md

 # Hey there, I'm Katie Hang!
 I'm a software engineer and web developer with an extensive background in accounting.

+In my spare time I'm an avid boulderer and rock climber and when I'm not working on software related projects I find a lot of my time is spent on designing web pages, and exploring outdoor sports.

 ## Projects

 ### [whatsGood](https://whats-good-now.herokuapp.com/#/)